alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##TSE (Transmissible Spongiform Encephalopathies)

-Where a manufacturer or supplier states that the product may contain TSE risk materials, you must permit assessment of compliance of the product with  UK  TSE requirements.
+If your products contain TSE risk materials, you must allow them to be assessed.
 The importer is responsible for any assessments required.

-[SME question: how does ththe above happen?]
+[SME question:Who does the assessment and how do importers organise this?]

 ##Veterinary medicines
 {:Veterinary-medicines}